 The Ruy Lopez is an opening that withstood the test of time.
 It has been played by players of the highest levels of strength since the Renaissance.
 It is one of the evergreen, classical, super-solid opening choices which are in every strong player’s repertoire.

 It was named after a 16th century Spanish priest, Ruy López de Segura, and first recorded at the end of the 15 century.
 And yet, we have seen it played in most e4 games at the recently (abruptly) finished Candidates tournament played in Yakaterinburg.
 Why is that?
-The reason for the continual popularity of the Ruy Lopez is the basic and simple, but deadly and dangerous strategy behind the opening sequence.
+The reason for the continual popularity of this opening is the basic and simple, but deadly and dangerous strategy behind the opening sequence.

 To understand an opening, one must not simply memorize vast amounts of theory and learn how to blitz out exact lines.
 One must understand what to do and how to do it.
 Where each piece belongs and what its role is, not just in the opening phase, but late into the middlegame as well.
 And, most importantly, one must understand the pawn structures which arise from the opening.
 Their nature, changes, mobility, strengths, weaknesses, holes, outposts, and targets.